 In 2018, Netflix signed a TV series deal with Narcos co-creator Eric Newman, according to Deadline.

-As previously reported on Monsters and Critics, the Narcos creative team is working on a Griselda Blanco limited series starring Sophia Vergara.
+As previously reported on Monsters and Critics, the Narcos creative team is working on a Griselda Blanco limited series starring Sofia Vergara.

 Although the series is not directly connected to the Narcos franchise, it will undoubtedly have similarities if the same producers are involved.